koykov/algoexpert.io/branch-sums/readme.md

 # Branch Sums

+Category: Binary Trees

+Difficulty: Easy

+## Description

 Write a function that takes in a Binary Tree and returns a list of its branch sums ordered from leftmost branch sum to rightmost branch sum.

 A branch sum is the sum of all values in a Binary Tree branch.
 A Binary Tree branch is a path of nodes in a tree that starts at the root node and ends at any leaf node.

 Each `BinaryTree` node has an integer `value`, a `left` child node, and a `right` child node.
 Children nodes can either be `BinaryTree` nodes themselves or `None` / `null`.

-Sample Input
+### Sample Input
 ```
 tree =     1
         /     \